Puerto Rico's PREPA reaches deal with bondholder group

 Under a forbearance agreement with creditors, PREPA was safe from lawsuits as the two sides negotiated.
 Creditors could have terminated the deal if a restructuring pact was not reached by midnight on Tuesday, Sept.
 1.

 PREPA said on Wednesday it agreed to an extension of the forbearance agreements through Sept.
-18, 2015 with all the creditors party to the original deal except bond insurer National Public Finance Guarantee Corporation, a unit of MBIA (MBI.N) Assured Guaranty (AGO.N), another bond insurer, was also party to the forbearance deal.
+18, 2015 with all the creditors party to the original deal except bond insurer National Public Finance Guarantee Corporation, a unit of MBIA Assured Guaranty, another bond insurer, was also party to the forbearance deal.